kwingading/kwingading.github.io/_posts/2020-05-04-Ideas-to-Explore.md

 - technocracy as an effective form of government

 - the role of public narratives

+- how to reconcile emotion and reason (I often feel a disconnect between the two in terms of 'internalising' arguments/evidence)